chai-tang/CISC-325-Group-22/README.md

 Known Issues:

 -   Block bank CSS can't fit more than four blocks at once
--   Block text isn't vertically centered
+-   The block sizes should be made to adjust base on the number of blocks so that scrolling isn't necessary for larger projects.
--   Most of the CSS breaks on smaller screen widths
+-   Most of the CSS breaks terribly on smaller screen widths
--   Most of the CSS is really ugly because josh made it (but we love him anyway)
+-   Most of the CSS is really ugly because josh made it (but we love him anyway) (aw thanks)